jazahn/A11yGoat/_site/README.md

   Please feel free to browse the [public site](http://jazahn.github.io/A11yGoat/) and if you have suggestions or can think of things to add, add them via the [issue tracker](https://github.com/jazahn/A11yGoat/issues)
 * As a developer:

+  A11yGoat is built with [Jekyll](http://jekyllrb.com/) so that the code for the exercises is modularized and hopefully, easy to add to, without having to deal with any kind of backend.
 You can make an issue or pull request.
 We are still early in the project life, so if you've got a better way to do templating (that doesn't involve a server side), or you think they layout would look better with something that effects all pages, please file an issue first so we can discuss.